 Press the zoom keys (IN and OUT) to change the map range.
-Some items on the map appear only if the map is zoomed in to a certain level
+Some items on the map appear only if the map is zoomed in to a certain level.

 Press MENU to open the options menu for the Map Page.

+Enter Custom Avoids so your routes does not include areas you would like to avoid, such as high traffic areas.

-You can use the ROCKER to measure the distance between two objects on the map.
-You can also change the page layout and data fields to customize the Map Page.
+Use the ROCKER to measure the distance between two objects on the map.

+Change the page layout and data fields to customize the Map Page.